Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

+If you have questions that aren't covered here you can get community powered support on [GetSatisfaction](http://getsatisfaction.com/diaspora) and the [Diaspora Forum](http://www.diasporaforum.org/).
+Or try the tutorials on [Diasporial](http://diasporial.com/tutorials).
+Or ask your question in a public post on Diaspora using the #question hashtag.

+## User FAQ

 ***Are there any public demo servers of Diaspora online that I can try?***

 Yes.
 For a list of unofficial, community-driven servers, see [podupti.me](http://podupti.me/) and [[Community supported pods]].